sergkot2020/async_cosmic/README.md

 ![space](img/space.png)

-It is the simple example with own event loop
+It is a simple example with own event loop
 ```
 $ python cosmic_game.py
 ```